 You Need Not be a Body

 Put water in a bottle.
 Get a tank of CO2 gas.
 Figure out a way to put a high pressure of CO2 gas into the bottle.
-Carbonic acid will be made, convert to bicarbonate, bicarbonate will give up protons making the water more acid.
+Carbonic acid will be made and convert to bicarbonate and one proton, making the water more acid.
 You have made carbonated water – acid tasting, bubbly.

 Now, spoon in some proton acceptor – like phosphate.
 It will begin to soak up protons.
 If you keep the CO2 gas pressure high more carbonic acid will be made and give up its protons to make bicarbonate.
 You are making a form of Pepsi or Coke, but without the ingredients to make it taste nice.
 You are making bicarbonate out of thin air – CO2 gas.